 Shanghai - Once known as the 'Paris of the East', Shanghai is now one of Asia's most influential cities.
-Prior to communist arrival in 1949, Shanghai was a city with European-style mansions, and was the most important trading port in Asia.
+Prior to communist arrival in 1949, Shanghai was a city with European-style mansions and was the most important trading port in Asia.
 Today it presents a blend of cultures; the modern and the traditional, along with the European and oriental.
 Modern skyscrapers intermingle with 1920s 'shikumen' buildings.
 This combination is what attracts millions of visitors each year.

-Day 20: Shanghai Meals: B, L, D
+Day 26: Shanghai Meals: B, L, D

 Shanghai is China's great metropolis, where east and west collide on streets lined with futuristic skyscrapers and 10th century temples.
-Today's explorations include 3-4 hours sightseeing on foot, visiting the peaceful Yu Gardens and the atmospheric alleys of the old town.
-Admire the magnificent colonial architecture with a stroll along the historical waterfront Bund, before visiting the Silk Factory.
+Today's explorations start with a visit to the Yu Garden where you will have free time to explore followed by the atmospheric alleys of the old town, then stop by a silk mill.